codeBelt/StructureJS/README.md

 ## Release History

+ * 2015-11-25 v0.9.1 Add Router.getCurrentRoute, Add Util.unique, Fix BrowserUtil.getBrowser and make public.

   * 2015-10-24 v0.9.0 Remove unnecessary classes.
 DisplayObject - rename update to renderCanvas.
 Util - add applyMixins static method.
 Updated BulkLoader and created BulkLoaderEvent.
 Update interface files.

  * 2015-10-03 v0.8.0 Rename ValueObject to BaseModel and update all classes using it.
 Added addEventListenerOnce to EventDispatcher and EventBroker.
 Fixed Collection assign it a type in the constructor causes issues if data was already that type.